Getting to Know Your Neighborhood: Inman Square

 1255 Cambridge St.

 Next door to the ice cream shop, you’ll find Christina’s Spice and Specialty Store, which carries exotic flavors from around the world.
-A whiff of more than 250 spices and seasonings will bring out the inner chef in even the most reluctant cook.
+A whiff of the more than 250 spices and seasonings will bring out the inner chef in even the most reluctant cook.
 Walls are lined with exotic seasonings, including grains of paradise, black cardamom, and rare Galangal spices.
 Be sure to check out the dried chilies, including the ají amarillo from Peru and the Indian ghost chili—reputedly the hottest chili in the world.
+The prices are reasonable and the staff is knowledgeable.

 East Coast Grill